APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 ## Communication is a one-sided

+- UCLA is allowing students to violate policy under the guise of free speech protections

+- Students, and the community want to see measures taken to indicate the administration is listening and not just acting when the spotlight is on them

+	- the school is not taking positive voices from within the community and promoting them

+		- Title VI and that policy doc encourages UCLA's input to the marketplace of ideas

+	- survey - no one trusts the administration

+- How can students feel safe if they don't feel the university is monitoring incidents or listening to them?

+- If the university doesn't weed out the bad apples, this will certainly serve to inflame tensions between student factions

 ### calls for administrative attention before the encampment

 ### calls for administrative attention during the encampment

-- Whose fault is it that antisemitism is happening on campus?

-	- Is the university allowing the conflation of protest rhetoric and antisemitic behavior?

-	- Are they attempting to eradicate antisemitism by shutting protests down?

-- JVP never interacted with CAC

-	- JVP has been bullied and harassed

-	- This JVP is very different from Michigan, they are not radical, they do not push violent or hateful rhetoric

-- when usac began excluding it was clear they were compromised
+- When usac began excluding it was clear they were compromised

 	- Jewish students called out the exclusion (winter)

-	- it goes against school policy to exclude
+	- It goes against school policy to exclude

-	- Jewish students pay student fees
+	- Jewish students pay student fees, USAC uses these fees

-- evidence against (CAC) continued to pile up, how much needed to accumulate? (flashback?)
+- Evidence against (CAC) continued to pile up, how much needed to accumulate? (flashback to post-Oct 7th incident)

+	- X posts

+	- Hostile environment by totality of circumstances

-- Jewish students had to take it upon themselves and it was clear that CAC was compromised when verdugo stepped down
+- Jewish students had to take it upon themselves; it was clear that CAC was compromised when verdugo stepped down

-	- but they had called to impeach her earlier (petition)
+	- But they called for her impeachment earlier (petition)

-	- it was an impeachable offense to be in that encampment
+	- It was an impeachable offense to be in the encampment

-	- based on no condemnations by USAC for any antisemitic behavior on campus, or for blockading or any behavior breaking the rules, their bias was clear
+	- Based on no condemnations by USAC for any antisemitic behavior on campus, or for blockading or any behavior breaking the rules, it was clear they weren't going to address issues

-	- but they didn't manage to begin the hearing process until the following academic year, after she had been voted in again by the student body
+	- Yet Jewish students didn't manage to begin the hearing process until the following academic year, after Verdugo had been voted in again by the student body

+		- Why are such extreme measures necessary when behavior is clearly violating policy?

 		- Jewish students don't even have the representation necessary to change voting outcomes